danielsaidi/website_danielsaidi/collections/_posts/2010/2010-02-22-find-the-shortest-path-between-two-tiles-in-a-grid-in-xna.md

 ## Example

-Using the map at the beginning of this post, my game engine will first parse the map into a game board, as is described in the previous blog post.
+Using the map at the beginning of this post, the engine will first parse the map into a game board, as is described in a previous post.

 This is how my game (for now) displays the tiles.
 For now, the walls are missing:

 ![Rendered output](/assets/blog/2010/02-22-3.png)

 In the image above, all tiles are walkable, to increase the number of “shortest” paths.
 However, it is not possible to walk to a dark tile from a light one.
-This means that the path must be concentrated to light grey tiles only.
+The green and red tiles are just highlighted display the start and end tile.
+In the game, they are light grey.

-In this image, the green and red tile are just highlighted display the start and end tile.
-In the game, they are also light grey!
+When I run my game-to-be, I auto-generate a path between this green and red tile.

-When I run my game (well, game-to-be), I auto-generate a path between this green and red tile.
-Below are displayed three example of resulting path suggestions:
+As you can see in these images, the game engine suggests different paths each time:

 ![Three different paths](/assets/blog/2010/02-22-4.png)

 The path finding operation is fast and can handle large board games.
-However, it would not be suitable for more complex games, where the world is not tile-based.
+However, it wouldn't be suitable for more complex games, where the world isn't tile-based.